-In coordination with Humana's Provider Relations Department, Carelon's Network Operations Department is responsible for the procurement and administrative management of Carelon's behavioral health provider network.
+In coordination with Humana's Provider Services department, Carelon's Network Operations department is responsible for the procurement and administrative management of Carelon's behavioral health provider network.
 Carelon's role includes contracting and provider relations functions for all behavioral health contracts.
-Representatives are easily reached by email at Provider.relations.IL@carelon.com or by phone at 855-481-7044, Monday through Friday 8 a.m. - 6 p.m., Eastern time.
-Clinical staff can be reached there 24 hours a day, seven days a week for authorization requests.
+Representatives are easily reached by email at provider.relations.IL@carelon.com or by phone at 800-397-1630, Monday - Friday 8 a.m. - 8 p.m., Eastern time.
+Clinical staff can be reached there 24 hours a day, 7 days a week for preauthorization requests.